 Start Guessing Elo from PGN Like a Coach

-The next time you open a PGN — whether it's from a club tournament, an online rapid game, or a friend's match — try to guess the elo before you check.
-Look at the ACPL, scan for blunders, count the book moves, and watch how the endgame plays out.
+The next time you open a PGN β whether it's from a club tournament, an online rapid game, or a friend's match β try to guess the elo before you check.
+Look at the ACPL, scan for blunders, count the book moves, watch how the endgame plays out, and if time stamps are available, analyse the time usage patterns.

 FireChess's analysis tool makes this process instant.
-Paste any PGN, and you get ACPL, blunder report, accuracy percentage, and a move-by-move evaluation graph — everything you need to guess elo from PGN with confidence.
+Paste any PGN, and you get ACPL, blunder report, accuracy percentage, time usage metrics, and a move-by-move evaluation graph β everything you need to guess elo from PGN with confidence.